Jack Anthony Clark

-Although his career numbers are not of Hall of Fame quality, he has a lifetime OPS+ of 137, showing that he played at quite a high level.
+Although Clark's career numbers are not of Hall of Fame quality, he has a lifetime OPS+ of 137, showing that he played at quite a high level.
 An OPS+ of 137 puts him in the top 100 of all time, tied with his contemporary Pedro Guerrero (who was called the best hitter of the 1980s by Bill James) and Will Clark as well as with Hall of Famer Chuck Klein.
 According to similarity scores, the most similar players to Clark are Boog Powell, Gil Hodges, and Roy Sievers.

 - 4-time NL All-Star (1978, 1979, 1985 & 1987)